1. What is avian influenza?

 - Use separate cutting boards, knives and utensils for ready-to-eat food and raw poultry and eggs (unless they are thoroughly cleaned between uses, with soap and hot water)

 - Store raw poultry in sealed containers on the bottom shelf of the fridge to prevent juices dripping onto ready-to-eat food

 Movement of live birds and their products is stopped from infected areas.
-All domestic poultry in the infected areas are slaughtered and their carcasses destroyed.
+All domestic poultry in the infected areas are killed and their carcasses destroyed.

-The Department of Agriculture, Fisheries and Food is responsible for controlling avian influenza in birds and mammals other than humans.
-Find more information on the Department of Agriculture, Fisheries and Food website
+The Department of Agriculture, Food and the Marine is responsible for controlling avian influenza in birds and mammals other than humans.
+Further information is available on the DAFM website

-The Health Protection Surveillance Centre has published a number of guidance documents for the health system for use in the event of an avian influenza outbreak in animals in Ireland.
+The Health Protection Surveillance Centre has published a guidance document for the health system on its website for use in the event of an avian influenza outbreak in animals in Ireland.
 Guidance on the investigation and management of suspected human cases of avian influenza is also available.